ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 1.

-## Set up your sensitive information database and rule package for EDM
+## Part 1: Set up your sensitive information database and rule package for EDM

 Setting up and configuring EDM involves first setting up a secure, refreshable database that contains the sensitive information you'll use for EDM classification, and then creating a rule package that will be used with an upload agent and with policies, such as data loss prevention (DLP) policies.